qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 RESULTTYPE
 ^^^^^^^^^^

 This parameter may be used to specify the kind of result to return.
-Availables values are:
+Available values are:

 - ``results``: the default behavior